Non-local interactions in moir\'e Hubbard systems

 In Fig. \ref{fig:AntiferroFerrotransition}(a) we see that for small angles or long moir\'e periods, $J_1$ is the dominant coupling constant.
 The many-body ground state of the system is expected to be antiferromagnetic for $J_1>0$ and ferromagnetic for $J_1<0$.
-To demonstrate this behavior explicitly, we calculate the full low-energy spectrum of the TMD bilayer by finite-size exact diagonalization of the continuum model, including all interactions.
-The evolution of the spin sector spectrum, composed of the lowest $2^N$ states, as a function of interaction strength for $N=9$ is illustrated for $\theta=1.5^{\circ}$ ($a_M=12.54$ nm) and $\theta=2.5^{\circ}$ ($a_M=7.52$ nm) in Fig. \ref{fig:ED_Structure}(a) and (b).
-We see that the width of the spin spectrum reaches a minimum near the point where $J_1$ changes sign.
-In Fig. \ref{fig:ED_Structure}(c) and (d) we plot the evolution of the lowest eigenvalues in each $S_z$ sector for $\theta=1.5^{\circ}$ and $\theta=2.5^{\circ}$, with respect to $\epsilon^{-1}$.
+To demonstrate this behavior explicitly, we calculate the full low-energy spectrum of the TMD bilayer by finite-size exact diagonalization of the continuum model.
+Performing ED directly in momentum space allows us to include all long-range interactions.
+The evolution of the lowest eigenvalue with total spin quantum number $S$ for $\theta=1.5^{\circ}$ and $\theta=2.5^{\circ}$, with respect to $\epsilon^{-1}$, is plotted in Fig. \ref{fig:ED_Structure}(a) and (b) for $N=9$ and in Fig. \ref{fig:ED_Structure}(g) and (h) for $N=16$.
 From these results we see that for the smaller angle the ground state is a singlet when $J_1>0$, as expected for an antiferromagnetic state and that for the region where $J_1<0$ the ground state is a ferromagnet.
-The spin structure factor calculated in the antiferromagnetic phase, shown in Fig. \ref{fig:ED_Structure}(e), shows peaks at the corners of the Brillouin zone, indicating a 3-sublattice state, while the structure factor in the ferromagnetic phase, shown in Fig. \ref{fig:ED_Structure}(f), has a peak at $\gamma$, characteristic of a ferromagnetic state.
+The spin structure factors calculated in the antiferromagnetic phase, shown in Fig. \ref{fig:ED_Structure}(c),(i), show peaks at the corners of the Brillouin zone, indicating a 3-sublattice state, while the structure factors in the ferromagnetic phase, shown in Fig. \ref{fig:ED_Structure}(d),(j), have a peak at $\gamma$, characteristic of a ferromagnetic state.